List of Nintendo development teams: iQue

 Originally a Chinese joint venture between its founder, Wei Yen, and Nintendo, manufactures and distributes official Nintendo consoles and games for the mainland Chinese market, under the iQue brand.
 The product lineup for the Chinese market is considerably different from that for other markets.
 For example, Nintendo's only console in China is the iQue Player, a modified version of the Nintendo 64.
 In 2013, the company became a fully owned subsidiary of Nintendo.

 It became a translation and localization company for simplified Chinese since 2016 for Nintendo games.
 In 2018, it stopped to be a manufacturer for consoles at China and in 2019 began to hire programmers and testers to transition to be a supporting development company for Nintendo EPD.

 Mario Club

 Originally a team within Nintendo itself, Mario Club Co., Ltd. was separated into a subsidiary in July 2009.
-The studio handles testing, quality control and debugging for Nintendo published titles.
+The company handles testing, quality control and debugging for Nintendo published titles and as of September 2024, has 400 employees.